Dsek-LTH/janus/README.md

 1. Copy example.env to .env and fill it in
 2. Configure the bot in Authentik and on the discord developer portal
-3. Run `podman run -it janus -r` to register the bot (this configures the discord application.
+3. Run `podman run -it janus /janus -r` to register the bot (this configures the discord application.
 If this has already been done you can skip this step).
+4. Run `podman run -it --network host  --env-file ./.env janus /janus -s` to set up the database.
-4. Run `podman compose up` to get the database and the bot up and running.
+5. Run `podman compose up` to get the database and the bot up and running.

 It is recommended to use [ngrok](https://ngrok.com) to properly forward traffic whilst testing.

 ## Sequence diagram